stakewise/v3-operator/README.md

 ### Pectra Upgrade Support

-Ensure your vault is updated to version 5 for full Pectra compatibility.
+Ensure your vault is updated to version 5 for Ethereum network or version 3 for Gnosis network for full Pectra compatibility.

 After the upgrade, validator balances are no longer limited to 32 ETH.
 By default, we register 0x02 validators.
 To register 0x01 validators, add the flag `--validators-type=0x01`.